Higher Genus Gromov-Witten Theory of C^n/Z_n II: Crepant Resolution Correspondence: Comparison of cohomological field theories

-The Gromov-Witten theory of $\KP^{n-1}$ has the structure of a cohomological field theory (CohFT).
+The Gromov--Witten theory of $\KP^{n-1}$ has the structure of a cohomological field theory (CohFT).
 In Section \ref{sec:GWKP}, we explicitly showed that this CohFT is semisimple.

-The Givental-Teleman classification for semisimple CohFTs \cite{g3}, \cite{t} establishes that a semisimple CohFT $\Omega$ can be reconstructed from its \textit{topological part} via the actions of $R$-matrix and $T$-vector.
+The Givental--Teleman classification for semisimple CohFTs \cite{g3}, \cite{t} establishes that a semisimple CohFT $\Omega$ can be reconstructed from its \textit{topological part} via the actions of $R$-matrix and $T$-vector.
 Here, the vector valued series $T(z)$ is defined as $z(\text{Id}-R(z))$ applied to the unit.
-Consequently, due to the Givental-Teleman classification, the generating functions of the CohFT $\Omega$ can be explicitly expressed as sums over graphs.
+Consequently, due to the Givental--Teleman classification, the generating functions of the CohFT $\Omega$ can be explicitly expressed as sums over graphs.
 For more detailed discussions on this topic, we refer the reader to consult \cite{Picm} and \cite{ppz}.

-Section \ref{sec:GWKP} is devoted to the study of the $R$-matrix for the Gromov-Witten theory of $\KP^{n-1}$.
-Employing the general considerations on semisimple CohFTs, we obtain a formula for the Gromov-Witten potential $\mathcal{F}_{g, m}^{\KP^{n-1}}\left(H^{c_{1}}, \ldots, H^{c_{m}}\right)$.
+Section \ref{sec:GWKP} is devoted to the study of the $R$-matrix for the Gromov--Witten theory of $\KP^{n-1}$.
+Employing the general considerations on semisimple CohFTs, we obtain a formula for the Gromov--Witten potential $\mathcal{F}_{g, m}^{\KP^{n-1}}\left(H^{c_{1}}, \ldots, H^{c_{m}}\right)$.
 In the subsequent part of this subsection, we will elaborate on this formula in a comprehensive manner.